christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Then you'd have to manually run the iproute2 tools again.
 Boot scripts cannot help here.<br />
 The solution for such dynamic networking environments are network managers like NetworkManager or systemd-networkd.
-A network manager runs a userspace daemon in the background dynamically changing the kernel's network configuration to the changing network environment.
+A network manager runs a userspace daemon, in the background dynamically changing the kernel's network configuration to the changing network environment.
-Additionally, network managers provide a higher-level features like network profiles <Cite id="arch_network" />.
+Additionally, network managers provide higher-level features like network profiles <Cite id="arch_network" />.

 <HalfImage id="fig:gnome" num={4} caption="GNOME Quick Settings." src="./gnome.png" />
-While you configure systemd-networkd through configuration files <Cite id="arch_systemd_networkd" />, NetworkManager exposes a D-Bus API, which libnm connects to <Cite id="libnm" />. libnm, in turn, is how desktop managers like GNOME show the current network state.
+While you configure systemd-networkd through configuration files <Cite id="arch_systemd_networkd" />, NetworkManager also exposes a D-Bus API, which libnm connects to <Cite id="libnm" />. libnm, in turn, is the library desktop managers like GNOME use to show and adjust the current network state.
 When you expand the GNOME quick settings (see [figure 4](#fig:gnome)) <Cite id="gnome_quick_settings" />, for example, you're interacting with libnm <Cite id="gnome_shell" />.

 These desktop managers are very closely intertwined with NetworkManager.
 If you want to use some other network manager, like systemd-networkd, you need to mimic NetworkManager's D-Bus API<Cite id="nmlinkd" />.<br />
-On the terminal there is `nmcli`, which also uses libnm <Cite id="nmcli_libnm" />.
+Meanwhile on the terminal there is `nmcli`, which also uses libnm <Cite id="nmcli_libnm" />.

 So taking my example from before, connecting a linux PC to an off-the-shelf router typically automatically establishes a link.
 NetworkManager does that using its integrated DHCP client.
 The NetworkManager daemon depends on udev to receive a notification on network device discovery <Cite id="networkmanager" />.
 Then it dynamically changes the kernel's network configuration according to the new device.
-For wireless networks it might use wpa_supplicant for authentication <Cite id="arch_network" />.<br />
+For wireless networks it might also use wpa_supplicant for authentication <Cite id="arch_network" />.<br />
-udev is another userspace daemon listening for device events from the kernel <Cite id="udev" />. udev also performs systemd's predictable network interface naming.
+udev is another userspace daemon listening for device events from the kernel <Cite id="udev" />. udev also performs systemd's predictable network interface naming (e.g., `enp2s0`, `wlp1s0`, ...).
 This naming is predictable in contrast to the kernel's own naming scheme, (e.g, `eth0`, `eth1`, ...), which may change from one boot to the next <Cite id="predictable_if_naming" />.

 Importantly, iproute2 through libnetlink, systemd-networkd through sd-netlink and NetworkManager directly interact with the kernel via Netlink <Cite id="libnetlink" /> <Cite id="network_manager_netlink" /> <Cite id="sd_netlink" />.
-Netlink how most network tools communicate with the Kernel <Cite id="netlink" />
+Netlink is how most network tools communicate with the Kernel <Cite id="netlink" />.
+The tools typically don't store the current network configuration themselves but let the kernel store that state.
+That makes them interoperable.
 The iproute2 tools may even be used in parallel with NetworkManager.
-NetworkManager detects what iproute2 did <Cite id="red_hat_ip" />.
+NetworkManager detects what iproute2 did and takes care as to not conflict <Cite id="red_hat_ip" />.

 As an aside, there is another layer on top of network managers: netplan parses yaml files and creates NetworkManager or systemd-networkd configuration files <Cite id="netplan" />.<br />
-There are other userspace daemons on Linux that do network-related work. avahi-daemon, for example, implements mDNS and Apple Zeroconf to advertise and find hostnames and services being provided on the network, i.e., printers <Cite id="arch_network" />.<br />
+There are other userspace daemons on Linux that do network-related work, also. avahi-daemon, for example, implements mDNS and Apple Zeroconf to advertise and find hostnames and services being provided on the network, i.e., printers <Cite id="arch_network" />.<br />
 Furthermore, arpd, for example is a userspace daemon with a more complicated ARP implementation than the kernel's.
-But arpd only populates the kernels ARP database with IP-MAC pairs, leaving the kernel to use it for sending out frames <Cite id="arpd" />.<br />
+But arpd only populates the kernels ARP database with IP-MAC pairs, leaving the kernel to use them for sending out frames <Cite id="arpd" />.<br />
-As a last example, for dedicated routers running Linux, there is software like FRRouting.
+As a last example, there is software like FRRouting for dedicated routers running Linux.
 FRRouting implements large-scale routing protocols like OSPF or RIP.
-Its daemons populate the kernel's routing tables dynamically.
-The kernel simply forgets routes when links go down.
+One of the problems it solves is that the kernel itself forgets routes when links go down.
-That's where userspace daemons provide dynamic configuration changes.
+FRRouting's daemons populate the kernel's routing tables dynamically.
 FRRouting also uses Netlink directly <Cite id="frrouting_kernel_interface" />.

 Lastly, before iproute2 there was net-tools, which, among others, provided the now deprecated `brctl`, `ifconfig` and `netstat` terminal applications <Cite id="iproute2_user_guide" />.

-# Filtering Tools
+## Filtering Tools
 The network configuration tools all individually, directly communicate with the kernel via Netlink.
-On the filtering side ([figure 2](#fig:overview)'s right side), however, there's more monolithic userspace system: nftables by the netfiler.org project.
+On the filtering side ([figure 2](#fig:overview)'s right side), however, there's a more monolithic userspace system: nftables by the netfiler.org project.
-The nftables software consists of a kernel component, three libraries (libmnl, libnftnl and libnftables) and the `nft` terminal program.
+The nftables software mainly consists of a kernel component, three libraries (libmnl, libnftnl and libnftables) and the `nft` terminal program.
 The kernel component implements a virtual machine, which executes bytecode to perform the per-packet filtering activity <Cite id="nftables" />.
 (Be aware that this is a different virtual machine than what eBPF runs on.)<br />
-A large part of nftables complexity resides in the libnftnl userspace library. libnftnl compiles firewall rules into the bytecode and passes it using libmnl through Netlink to the kernel, where it runs.
+A large part of nftables complexity resides in the libnftnl userspace library. libnftnl compiles firewall rules into bytecode and passes that bytecode using libmnl through Netlink to the kernel, where it runs.
 This explains why there is no alternative to the monolithic nftables userspace system:
 The nftables' kernel component is tightly integrated with libnftnl.
 Therefore, all methods of interacting with the modern Linux firewall, nftables, better use libnftnl.